Maksimka101/combine/README.md

 so it is very unlikely that you will face this problem.

 ### Closure variables

-Isolate `entryPoint` function for `spawn` method or `task` function for `execute` methods may be a first-level, as well as a static or top-level.\
+Isolate `entryPoint` function for `spawn` method or `task` function for the `execute` methods may be a first-level, as well as a static or top-level.

-Also it may use closure variables but with some restrictions:
+Also, it may use closure variables but with some restrictions:
  - closure variable will be copied (as every variable passed to isolate) so it won't be synchronized across Isolates.
  - if you use at least one variable from closure all closure variables will be copied to the Isolate due to this [issue](https://github.com/dart-lang/sdk/issues/36983).
-   It can lead to high memory consumption or event exception because some variables may contains native resources.
+   It can lead to high memory consumption or event exception because some variables may contain native resources.

-Due to above points I highly recommend you to avoid using closure variables, until this issue is fixed.
+Due to the above points, I highly recommend you avoid using closure variables until this issue is fixed.

-# Additional information

-[Method Channel limitation](#method-channel) may be fixed by some cool hacks and I'll try to do it later.

-Also as you might have noticed this package is in beta version. \
-So firstly it means that API may be changed. \
-Secondly it means that I need to do a lot of things so I need your help.
-If you like this package please like and star it!
-If you have something to say please create an issue! \
-I want to know that this package can help someone.
-It will give me the strength to continue working on it :)